-Warm weather presents logistical challenges for transporting perishables from a place like Texas, but these challenges can be easily avoided by using refrigerated trucking services.
-A refrigerated freight ensures that your shipment will not spoil before arriving at its eventual destination.
+Warm weather presents logistical challenges for transporting perishables from a place like Texas, but you can easily avoid these challenges by using refrigerated trucking services.
+A refrigerated freight ensures that your shipment won't spoil before it arrives at its eventual destination.
 Two different shipments might seem like a high cost, but in reality, your goods will be better protected and last longer, saving you more money in the long run.

-Below we’ll discuss what refrigerated trucking is, how it will benefit your business, and why its importance should not be underestimated.
+Below, our experts at Cowtown Express will discuss what refrigerated trucking is, how it'll benefit your business, and why its importance shouldn't be underestimated.

 Refrigerated Transportation Definition and When It Is Needed

 What is a refrigerated trailer?
-A refrigerated truck or trailer, also known as a reefer, is a freight shipping container specifically designed to transport foods, pharmaceuticals, and other products that require a temperature controlled environment.
-The trailer has a built-in refrigeration system to prevent spoiling of the goods.
+A refrigerated truck or trailer, also known as a reefer, is a freight shipping container specifically designed to transport foods, pharmaceuticals, and other products that require a temperature-controlled environment.
+The trailer has a built-in refrigeration system to prevent the goods from spoiling.

-Reefer transportation must be done by professional transportation service providers to ensure a properly climate controlled environment, as well as high quality treatment of the shipment.
-These trucks have the most advanced technology.
-They can be carefully adjusted for each shipment and its temperature needs, and can withstand any outdoor weather conditions, these trucks keep shipments safe.
+Reefer transportation must be done by professional transportation service providers to ensure a properly climate-controlled environment, as well as high-quality treatment of the shipment.
+These trucks have the most advanced technology and can be carefully adjusted for each shipment and its temperature needs.
+Regardless of the outdoor weather conditions, these trucks keep shipments safe.

 - Meat and dairy products